Bergstrom Air Force Base: Under the Bergstrom Name

+Later years

 In the 1960s, Bergstrom AFB became the place where Air Force One often flew into and out of.
 It was also the airfield that Lyndon B. Johnson flew into and out of when he was president, traveling between Washington and his ranch in Texas.

-During the 1970s, Austin's tiny municipal airport became crowded and noise complaints increased.
+During the 1970s, Austin's municipal airport became crowded and noise complaints increased.
 The city approached the USAF in 1978 to propose a shared civil-military airport at Bergstrom, but the original proposal and further ones in 1981 and 1984 were all rejected.
 In 1979, the Concorde visited Bergstrom, followed by the Space Shuttles Columbia and Discovery on their Shuttle Carrier Aircraft in 1981 and 1985, respectively.

-In 1990, Bergstrom ended up on a list of 75 military facilities under study for closure by the post-Cold War Base Realignment and Closure Committee.
-On 30 September 1993, Bergstrom was officially closed and a bond was raised for Austin-Bergstrom International Airport.
-Much of the former air base, including buildings, trees, and structures, was completely demolished, with a few exceptions such as the circular Twelfth Air Force Headquarters building (which was converted into a hotel) and the original 12,250-foot runway.
-Air cargo operations began in June 1997 and passenger operations started in May 1999.
+In 1990, Bergstrom ended up on a list of 75 military facilities under study for closure by the 1991 Base Realignment and Closure Commission which led to economic concerns for the region.
+On September 30, 1993, Bergstrom was officially closed and a bond was raised for Austin-Bergstrom International Airport, which was the first airport built after BRAC.

 A small portion Bergstrom Air Force Base houses the Austin Armed Forces Reserve Center (AFRC) and Joint Vehicle Maintenance Facility (JVMF).
-The 209,000 square foot is home to the Reserve Component units like the Texas Army National Guard 36th Combat Aviation Brigade Headquarters.
+The 209,000 square foot facility is home to the Reserve Component units like the Texas Army National Guard 36th Combat Aviation Brigade Headquarters.
 The facilities serve members of the Texas Army National Guard, Army Reserve, Navy Reserve and Marine Corps Reserve.